 - At Mile 2, I get a flat tire.
 One of the SAG vehicles passes by me at that point, and after I put in a new tube I borrow their floor pump, but it took us awhile to get its chuck to seal on my valve stem… Anyhow, this all took about 20 minutes, so now I was over 1 hour behind most of the 200k riders already.

-- Not being able to follow other riders meant that I had to use the map (esp. since the road wasn’t marked very well at all… instead of painting distinct arrows, they just drew straight lines with a spray can, which wasn’t always too noticeable esp. since construction workers had painted their own symbols all over the roads which looked very similar).
+- Not being able to follow other riders meant that I had to use the map (especially since the road wasn’t marked very well at all… instead of painting distinct arrows, they just drew straight lines with a spray can, which wasn’t always too noticeable especially since construction workers had painted their own symbols all over the roads which looked very similar).
 Hence I got off course about 10 times for a total of ~6 miles.

 - In the meantime I snapped about half a dozen pictures before I realized I had no film in the camera.